shanemileham/shanemileham.github.io/_kb/professional/management/team.md

 4. Members carry on back-channel or side conversations within the team.
 5. Members periodically break, go exploring outside the team, and bring information back.

+## Culture fit
+- Everything in a person can be changed
+- Culture fit is "how little work do we have to do to get this person operating how we want them to?" including how they make others around them feel

 ## Resources